We’ll cover Packaged Rooftop HVAC Units from 2-Tons to 162-Ton, and discuss their components and when to add a return or exhaust fan into the unit.

 An economizer is basically a set of dampers and some control logic that opens and closes the outside air damper to allow more or less outside air into the building based on demand or code minimums.

 An important consideration when using an economizer in a commercial building is building pressure, which relates to the fan arrangement in the Rooftop Unit.
-On small tonnage units you can get away with just a Supply fan and a barometric relief damper, on larger units you need to add a return or exhaust fan.
+On small tonnage units you can get away with just a Supply fan and a barometric relief damper.
+On larger units you may need to add a return or exhaust fan, especially if there is extensive return air ductwork.

 Supply, Return and Exhaust Fans and Volume Control